solandrust/solfate-site/content/courses/example.md

 ---
-title: Example article
+title: Example course
-description: Learn all about what a NFT is and how to mint them
+description: This is an example course file
-oneliner: Learn all about what a NFT is and how to mint them
+oneliner: This is an example course file
 keywords: meta, keywords, for the, meta, keywords, how, meta
 image:
 tags: